 Not sure about customers being partners in the mission but without a customer base, you don’t have a business but a hobby.
 This holds true for any kind of product or service.
-Similar being the case for a blog, which is just another page on a server without a reader base.
+Similar is the case for a blog, which is just another page on a server without a reader base.
 Is thereby important to think about how to get the first 1000 customers.
 This is just a number and could be 100 as well !!

 Why 1000 customers?

 Despite being a key aspect of building something, product/tech-oriented founders discount the distribution aspect of building.
 The emphasis on a product and what it can do becomes such a big-time sink that very little focus goes on acquiring the first set of customers.

 Not thinking about the problem, often results in situations where we end up building something which is not needed by the market or building a product for a small market.
 Without getting to the first 1000 customers and understanding their usage behaviour, it’s difficult to tell if we have a product-market fit.

 Once you get 1000 people to try out your product, a sizeable chunk of them continue to use it beyond a month.
 You know that you have some product-market fit.

-This retention percentage will vary by the industry and the kind of business.
+This retention percentage will vary by industry and the kind of business.
 For B2B SAAS, the monthly churn is supposed to be low, around ~2%, so that yearly churn is somewhere around 25%.
-The same number for consumer market is lot more lenient.
-The number being around 65% monthly retention for something like FB.
+The same number for the consumer market is a lot more lenient.
+The number is around 65% monthly retention for something like FB.
 This is an awesome video by YC here.